cloudfoundry/docs-cfcr/README.md

 You can also [create an issue](https://github.com/cloudfoundry/docs-kubo/issues/new).
 Issues are repo-wide, so please indicate which topic or topics you are leaving feedback for.

+## How To Style and Format Your Changes

+The Kubo documentation is written in Markdown, but it also uses an MkDocs extension called Admonition that enables block-styled side content, such as notes, hints or warnings.
+See the [Admonition](https://squidfunk.github.io/mkdocs-material/extensions/admonition/) documentation for more information about usage.

 ## How To Preview Your Changes with MkDocs

 You can use MkDocs to view a live version of the Kubo documentation on your local machine.
 This can be useful if you are submitting a pull request with substantial changes to the documentation.